-Today, shipa-ci is divided into two main sub-components, app and pool, through which users can create, move and update applications and create and update pools directly from their CI/CD pipeline.
+Today, shipa-ci is divided into two main sub-components, app and framework, through which users can create, move and update applications and create and update frameworks directly from their CI/CD pipeline.

 Below are some of the commands available through shipa-ci

-Creates an application on Shipa utilizing an existing pool
+Creates an application on Shipa utilizing an existing framework

 Deploys the application code into an existing Shipa application.